okothhillary/client-server-networking-model/README.md

 # Overview

-My goal with this project was to deepen my understanding of network programming by implementing a client-server application using TCP sockets in C#.
+My goal with this project was to deepen my understanding of network programming by building a client-server application using TCP sockets in C#.
 This project allowed me to explore socket programming, asynchronous communication, and command processing in a networked environment, to improve my skills in building reliable and interactive networked systems.

 The software consists of two components: a **TCP Server** and a **TCP Client**.
 The server listens for incoming connections and processes commands from clients, while the client connects to the server to send commands and receive responses.
 The server supports commands like `HELP`, `TIME`, `ECHO`, `UPPER`, `REVERSE`, `MATH`, and `QUIT`, providing a simple yet extensible command-based protocol.